Apricot Recipes

 54 Recipes Next Page >>Recipes Featuring Apricot

-1/2 pound dried apricots 2 cups bread crumbs 1/4 cup cracker crumbs 1 1/2 teaspoon salt 1/4 teaspoon paprika 4 tablespoons chopped celery 1 tablespoon minced parsley 4 tablespoons shortening, m - Apricot Cakes
+1/2 pound dried apricots 2 cups bread crumbs 1/4 cup cracker crumbs 1 1/2 teaspoon salt 1/4 teaspoon paprika 4 tablespoons chopped celery 1 tablespoon minced parsley 4 tablespoons shortening, m - Apricot Dessert

 About Apricot